-In previous releases of DMF, the library named libdmfusr.so was an actual library, rather than a link to a library.
-DMF 3.2 provides the old library (renamed libdmfusr.so.1) and the new library (named libdmfusr.so.2).
-All DMF 3.2 user commands (such as dmput) were created and linked with libdmfusr.so.2 and their executables contain the filename libdmfusr.so.2 for linking with the library.
+Prior to DMF 3.1, the library named libdmfusr.so was an actual library, rather than a link to a library.
+The current version of DMF provides the old library (renamed libdmfusr.so.1) and the new library (named libdmfusr.so.2).
+All current DMF user commands (such as dmput) were created and linked with libdmfusr.so.2 and their executables contain the filename libdmfusr.so.2 for linking with the library.

 The libdmfusr.so.1 library is identical to the libdmfusr.so library shipped prior to DMF 3.1.
-The DMF 3.2 installation process will install a link named libdmfusr.so that will point to libdmfusr.so.2.
+The current DMF installation process will install a link named libdmfusr.so that will point to libdmfusr.so.2.
 If needed, you can change the link to point to libdmfusr.so.1 in order to satisfy linking for executables built with a pre-DMF 3.1 libdmfusr.so.

-The locations of the libraries and the link have not changed from previous releases (see "Overview of the Distributed Command Feature and libdmfusr.so" on page 215).
+The locations of the libraries and the link have not changed from previous releases (see "Overview of the Distributed Command Feature and libdmfusr.so" on page 263).